stormearthandlava/stormearthandlava.github.io/blog/_posts/2023-10-25-open-letter.md

 Firstly, the gameplay of {{ site.data.spell.eb }} is often disliked.
 I personally enjoy it.
 I like having a big spell that can crits for 450k every once in a while.
 But it's also true that the casted gameplay of {{ site.data.spell.eb }} compared to the freedom of movement that was {{ site.data.spell.es }} for many years can feel weird for long time Elemental Shaman players.

 Secondly, {{ site.data.spell.eq }} is always a contention point in the community.
 It does low damage per tick and you need mobs to stay in it for the full duration.
 Since {{ site.data.spell.eq }} visual isn't great, tanks are prone to often kite out of it, essentially negating our AoE spender.
 The problem is further amplified with {{ site.data.spell.eogs }}.
-A tank kiting out of a buff {{ site.data.spell.eq }} just fells even worse.
+A tank kiting out of a buffed {{ site.data.spell.eq }} just feels even worse.
 In my opinion, there are a lot of ways to make it less painful, but I will list a few:
 - Increase the width of the effect,
 - Reduce the duration of the effect for the same amount of damage.
 - Mostly frontload the damage of the spell, then do residual damage while in the effect (like 80/20 split),